highmic/leaflet-challenge/README.md

 Create a legend that will provide context for your map data as shown in the map above

-Your visualization should look something like the map above.

 The JavaScript code solution for level 1 is level1.js